Lung-bioengineering-regeneration-lab/Lung-bioengineering-regeneration-lab.github.io/sustainability.md

     b.
 Techniques to reduce animal numbers if used:
     - live imaging of PCLS
     - techniques to perform next generation sequencing on PCLS (to reduce animal numbers and allow digital data sharing through deposition on public servers)
-    - use of 3D printing devices to simultaneously isolate multiple cell types from one mouse
+    - use of 3D printing devices to simultaneously isolate multiple cell types from one mouse ([GitHub Repository](https://github.com/Lung-bioengineering-regeneration-lab/dual_cell_isolation)).
     c.
 All pilot experiments should use animals in tissue sharing programs
     d.
 Use of publicly available data sets in early stages of all projects if possible to reduce animal usage